mojiito/mojiito/docs/getting-started.md

 platformBrowser().bootstrapComponent(AppComponent);
 ```

-For a better structure we recommend splitting components and the cody for bootstrapping into different files.
+For a better structure we recommend splitting components and the code for bootstrapping into different files.
 Starting with those two:

 | Filename  | Description |
 | :--- | :--- |